Three hats off to thee, Peter Gilmore, Master of Cream and Custard.

 If Vue de Monde only has two hats, this shouldn’t have three.
 I also don’t think it should be rated better than Bennelong, which has a comparable Harbour view, equally super food, and a wider variety of skills on display.

 One of the most impressive things about Quay was how they handled the vegetarian menu.
 They were even able to do it mushroom-less (for those who dislike the fungi version).
-Check out the pics at the bottom for the vegetarian setup.
+They certainly cater well to a range of dietary requirements.

 I wouldn’t suggest a trip here unless there’s a special reason for coming, and you’ve already been to my top five restaurants on my The.
 Best list.